 For highly intensive tasks, you need a dedicate graphics card in order to push all the pixels, and provide you the high end performance you so desire.
 Now the thing about dedicated graphic cards is that they are available in a lot of different configurations, starting from a mere 2 gigabytes, and going all the way up to 12 gigabytes.

 However, the good thing here is that these graphic cards only have 2 manufacturers; and while from the market standpoint, it may sound weird, but it’s actually a lot better because you don’t have to get lost in the market, looking for what’s best for you.

 Graphic cards have improved a lot, and while some may think that the price they are paying for them is pretty high, if you’re looking to play games at the maxed out resolution and settings, you’re going to need something as powerful to drive all those settings without a hitch.

 The companies that are manufacturing these graphic cards are AMD, and Nvidia; however, instead of just keeping everything in house and reference, both companies also supply the processing units to other companies like Asus, MSI, Gigabyte, EVGA, and a few more.
 This gives them the chance to basically design their own, highly overclocked versions based on the same chip.

 These cards are known as AIB cards, and they usually cost more than the reference version, look better, and provide the best possible performance.
 At the same time, they require more power due to the custom PCB design.

 Now that we are cleared from all the technical details, the purpose of this article is to list some of the best graphic card of 2017, and although they are from the previous generation, the fact that they are still the leading performers can’t be denied.

-Top 8 Best Graphics Cards 2017 For High End Gamers
+Top 8 Best Graphics Cards For Gaming 2017

 1. Nvidia Titan X (Pascal)